lkapelevich/SDDiP.jl/README.md

 Note there are some examples in the *examples* folder.

 ### Calling the solver
-Using `Mohua.jl`, a user should include a call to `setSDDiPsolver!` at the end of a stage problem definition:
+Using `SDDP.jl`, a user should include a call to `setSDDiPsolver!` at the end of a stage problem definition:

 ```julia
 setSDDiPsolver!(sp::JuMP.Model; method=Subgradient(0.), pattern=Pattern(), MIPsolver=sp.solver, LPsolver=mipsolver)